NateBaldwinDesign/dragoman/README.md

 This allows you to aggregate disparate cross-platform applications to follow consistent design specifications.

-*Aggregator is still in-progress, so there are still plenty of holes to fix*

 ##### Default Design Attributes
 * Colors
 * Fonts